j-ulrich/http-status-codes-cpp/README.md

 | [Qt](HttpStatusCodes_Qt.h)       | Namespace `HttpStatus` | `enum Code`<br>When using Qt 5.8 or later: registered in meta type system using `Q_ENUM_NS()`  | `QString`      |

+> Note regarding Qt variant: Oldest tested Qt version was Qt 5.2.0 with MinGW 4.8.
+However, should be working with any Qt 5.x version.
+Might also be working with Qt 4 versions but this has not been tested.

 ## Example ##